Associate Professor Louise Dixon, Director of Forensic Programme (VUW)

 Daniel Wegerhoff BSc (Hons) Psyc, PhD Candidate

 At the beginning of 2018 Daniel completed his Honours thesis looking at reconceptualising the concept of ‘gangs’.
 This work identified some of the key ethical and theoretical issues facing contemporary gang research and proposed new ways to overcome them.
-His Doctoral dissertation will build upon this foundation utilising mixed methods to develop a comprehensive theory of gang related phenomena.
-Daniel is also in the clinical psychology diploma programme and is scheduled to resume his clinical training in 2021.
+His Doctoral dissertation is focused on building upon this foundation.
+As such, Daniel’s thesis adopts a conceptual and theoretical approach which is focused on improving contemporary investigations and understandings of the groups that we commonly call gangs.
+Daniel is also in the clinical psychology programme and is scheduled to resume his clinical training in 2021.
 Dan is supervised by Associate Professor Louise Dixon and Professor Tony Ward.

 Jakob Scotts-Bahle MSc FPSY Candidate